INTERVIEW AND LIVE PHOTOS BY MARKO SYRJALA

 Abaddon: It was never discussed.
 It’s funny that you’ve brought this up now, and that’s the first time I’ve even thought about it.

 Tony Dolan: Well, I had a job.
 I had a job in London, and I was with a woman, and we were going to go to London, and I was like, “How’re we going to rehearsals and stuff?
 We can’t.”
 And, we kind of just went and did our stuff.
 That was it.
 It was like this day we’re doing this, the next day going, “All right.
 Cheers.”
-And, that was it.
-You know?
+And that was it.

 At the time, Tony started to do the movie stuff, and Mantas started the Mantas band again.
 During the period when the band didn’t exist, between 92 and 95.
 But Abaddon was still carrying the Venom flag and released several albums under the band’s name.
-There were several Best of and live albums, tribute album and so on.
+There were several Best of and live albums, tribute albums, and so on.
 What do you remember about that time?

 Abaddon: Yeah.
 I was mostly masturbating “Laughs.”